-Our products depend on a safe, high-quality and affordable supply of agricultural raw materials to meet the demands of our business and the expectations of our consumers, customers and other stakeholders.
-Increasing pressure on global food supplies combined with a growing focus on greenhouse gas management create a new set of challenges and opportunities for our business.
+Our businesses depend on a safe, high-quality and affordable supplies and raw materials to meet the demands of our production lines as well as the expectations of our consumers, customers and other stakeholders.

 Supplier Code of Conduct

-PepsiCo has a Supplier Code of Conduct to clarify our global expectations in the areas of labor practices, associate health and safety, environmental management, and business integrity.
-Our Supplier Code is based on standards promulgated by the International Labour Organization as well as the United Nations Global Compact and aligns with other internationally recognized standards.
+The SCoC communicates our global expectations in the areas of labor practices, associate health and safety, environmental management and business integrity.
+It is based on the International Labor Organization, the United Nations Global Compact and other internationally recognized standards.

 CSR Risk Evaluation and Management

-While we use our Supplier Code of Conduct to spell out our priorities, we use our Supplier Social Capability Management Program to communicate and educate our suppliers, validate compliance and facilitate continuous improvements within our supply chain.
-We partner with our industry peers, our own suppliers, and third party service providers like SEDEX and social audit providers to drive transparency and social accountability in our supply chain.
+While we use our SCoC to articulate our priorities, we use our supplier Sustainable Sourcing Program (SSP) to communicate and educate our suppliers, evaluate compliance and facilitate continuous improvements within our supply chain.
+We partner with our industry peers, suppliers and third-party service providers such as SEDEX and social audit providers to drive transparency and social accountability across our supply chain.

 Along with assuring responsible sourcing, PepsiCo is committed to supporting diverse suppliers.

-We educate and work with our suppliers to improve social responsibility performance across our supply chain.
-Working with strategic suppliers on specific initiatives enables us to grow and extend our resource conservation programs and set quantifiable goals for energy, greenhouse gas, water, agriculture and forestry resource conservation within the extended supply chain.
+We educate and work with our strategic suppliers on specific initiatives across the supply chain.
+Doing so enables us to grow and extend our resource conservation programs and set quantifiable goals for energy, greenhouse gas, water, agriculture and forestry resource conservation within the extended supply chain.

-One example of how PepsiCo is engaging its supply chain is through the deployment of our ReCon, a capability-building program we have deployed to key suppliers in North America to our key suppliers and franchise operations in in the U.S., Mexico, Latin America, South America, and Western Europe.
+One example of how PepsiCo is engaging its supply chain is through the deployment of our ReCon, a capability-building program we have deployed to key suppliers in North America and our Supplier Outreach program with strategic suppliers and franchise operations in the United States, Mexico, Latin America, South America and Western Europe.
 These programs provide our suppliers with tools to reduce their usage of energy and water and reduce waste, thus reducing costs and helping to mitigate climate-related risks.